mihajlo-jovanovic/coffee-roulette-ui/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It was intended as a simple experiment building searchbox with auto-complete.
+The approach was inspired by [this blog post](https://blog.bitsrc.io/how-to-build-an-autocomplete-widget-with-react-and-elastic-search-dd4f846f784)

 ## Available Scripts